bem-archive/bem-gen-doc/README.md

 **bem-gen-doc** is a documentation generator which converts documentation of BEM-library's items (blocks, elements or modifiers) into HTML website.

+_This project is still under the heavy development_

 Requirements
 ------------